-Putting forth that false argument has earned Jones two lawsuits from parents of children who were killed in the shooting, who have been hounded by Jones's supporters.
+Putting forth that false argument has earned Jones two lawsuits from parents whose children were killed in the shooting, and have been hounded by Jones's supporters.

 This will make a serious dent in Jones's ability to spread his word, says Dan Solomon, an Austin-based writer who has followed Jones's checkered career, writing most recently about Jones in Texas Monthly.

 "Everyone in the media environment has to rely on social networks and social media to drive their audience.
 He doesn't have that anymore.
 It's going to be tough," Solomon said.

 Jones used to fund his site by selling DVDs, Solomon adds, but in recent years has distributed his films freely on YouTube, relying instead on a stable of "health" products he sells to help his followers survive what he calls government threats to their lives.

 "He has a really interesting business model, which is that he does a three hour program that tells you that you can't trust anybody and that they're putting things in the food, or putting things in the water, or they're putting things in the air that are going to have these terrible effects," Solomon said.

 "But if you go to his store you can get a product that will protect you from that.
 He sells 'Brain Force' or 'Super Male Vitality' or the ultimate red pill, or these things that are probably garbage."

 Cutting his social media access will hurt him considerably, Solomon says, but perhaps more serious are some of the defamation lawsuits that are currently in U.S. courtrooms.

 Curiously, his lawyers have argued in court that Jones shouldn't be taken seriously for some of his more outrageous allegations, Solomon says.